“Kubernetes is overkill for a homelab.”

 Time investment is trickier to quantify.
 Initial setup took me several weeks of evenings, but I was building documentation and automation as I went.
 Maintenance typically averages a few hours per month—cluster upgrades, application updates, occasional troubleshooting.
 Experiments and improvements take as much time as I want to invest.

 The return isn’t measured in dollars—it’s measured in architectural capability and operational confidence.
 I make better infrastructure decisions at work because I’ve validated the patterns at home.
 I’m more effective in incident response because I’ve debugged similar issues in my homelab.
-I mentor engineers more effectively because I can speak from experience, not theory.

 Who Benefits From This#